palm86/hex_flora/priv/specimens/ursinia_chrysanthemoides.md

 ### Distribution in the Hex

-Sandy flats in De Doorns Sandstone Fynbos vegetation.
+Sandy flats in Hex River Arid Alluvium Fynbos vegetation.

 ### References